Boran/webfact/README.md

 Version
 -------
-This is still in early beta and in a state of flux, but actaully used on several servers.
+This is still in beta and in a state of flux, but used on several servers.
 No version tagging yet.

 Installation
 ----------------